aaronbloomfield/ccc/uva/old/syllabus-fall-2022.md

 I realize that nobody reads these through.
 So the TL;DR version:

-- This course is using Canvas, not Collab; the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/59096)
-- One midterm, on Wednesday, March 1st, during lecture; one final, on Saturday, May 6th, from 9am - noon
+- One midterm, on Wed, Oct 12 during lecture; one final, on Tue, Dec 13 from 2-5
 - Grades are 50% homeworks, 15% midterm, 20% final exam, and 15% participation (quizzes & attendance)
 - Everything is going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
 - If you encounter any rough spots in the course -- please be patient, and provide constructive feedback, and I'll do my best to get it all fixed